chrisbu/dartwatch-JsonObject/README.md

 ----

-## Accessing JSON Maps in a class-based fashion
+## 2 Accessing JSON Maps in a class-based fashion

 Read the article about using this on the dartlang website: http://www.dartlang.org/articles/json-web-service/

-Takes a json string representation, and uses dart:json to parse it.
+JsonObject takes a json string representation, and uses the `dart:json` library to parse it back into a map.
+JsonObject then takes the parsed output, and converts any maps (recursively) into
-From the parsed output, it converts any maps (recursively) into JsonObjects, which allow use of dot notation for property access (via noSuchMethod).
-Also allows creating an empty object and populating it using dot notation.
+JsonObjects, which allow use of dot notation for property access (via `noSuchMethod`).

-For example:
+Examples:

+    // create from existing JSON
-    var person = new JsonObject('{"name":"Chris"}');
+    var person = new JsonObject.fromJsonString('{"name":"Chris"}');
     print(person.name);
     person.name = "Chris B";
     person.namz = "Bob"; //throws an exception, as it wasn't in the original json